Yainer Diaz Player Props: Astros vs. Rockies

 Yainer Diaz At The Plate

-- Diaz is hitting .266 with 11 doubles, eight home runs and three walks.
+- Diaz has 11 doubles, eight home runs and four walks while batting .261.

-- Diaz has driven in a run in 17 games this year (37.0%), including one multiple-RBI game.
+- Diaz has driven in a run in 17 games this season (36.2%), including one multiple-RBI game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.